 The Probate Process

 Luckily, there are some situations where the probate process can be avoided.
-If the deceased’s assets have beneficiaries or are transferable to payable on death then those assets ‘avoid probate” and are transferred to the named recipients usually with minimal paperwork.
+If the deceased’s assets have beneficiaries or are transferable or payable on death then those assets ‘avoid probate” and are transferred to the named recipients usually with minimal paperwork.
 Additionally, if the deceased has a properly funded Trust, the successor Trustee can simply distribute the assets of the Trust to those named to receive them in the Trust.